 There was one Fairmount Park trail he liked particularly, probably because its steep hills and winding twists offered an intense workout punctuated by beautiful views.
-Frazier was on the trail so often it’s supposedly where Muhammad Ali sought him out for the challenge that led to the “Fight of the Century.”
+It’s supposedly where Muhammad Ali sought out Frazier for the challenge that led to the “Fight of the Century.”

-On Saturday, Sept.
-9, Philadelphians can check it out for themselves as part of the sixth annual Boxers’ Trail 5k Run/Walk.
+Philadelphians can check it out for themselves as part of the annual Boxers’ Trail 5k Run/Walk.

 For decades, the Frazier-favored path had no particular name, though it continued to be a common training route for area boxers, and was also popular among schoolkids in the neighborhood.

-“I remember hiking along it as a child,” said Tonnetta Graham, longtime area resident and president of the Strawberry Mansion CDC.
+.”I remember hiking along it as a child,” Tonnetta Graham, longtime area resident and president of the Strawberry Mansion CDC, told Billy Penn in 2017.
 “There were lots of nooks and crannies we explored.”

-That was back in the ‘80s.
-But at the turn of the millennium, the path got a makeover.
-As the first official joint project between Fairmount Park and the Fairmount Park Conservancy, the trail was smoothed and somewhat pruned, though not enough to ruin its natural beauty.
+That was back in the 1980s.
+At the turn of the millennium, the path got a makeover.
+As the first official joint project between Fairmount Park and the Fairmount Park Conservancy, the trail was smoothed and somewhat pruned.
 Started in 2001 and completed in 2009, the project also gave the path an official name: Boxers’ Trail.

-Saturday’s run/walk — put on by Philly Parks and Recreation in partnership with the SMCDC, the Conservancy and several other community groups — is a celebration of the route’s history.
-It will feature teams of boxers from rec centers around the city competing for a trophy prize, and an exhibition match afterwards.
+The annual run/walk — put on by Philly Parks and Recreation in partnership with the SMCDC, the Conservancy and several other community groups — is a celebration of the route’s history.

-Over the past five years, the Boxers’ Trail run/walk has evolved and grown, and it’s now the kick-off to the slew of festivities that make up the annual Strawberry Mansion Day.
+Over the past five years, the Boxers’ Trail 5k has evolved and grown, and it’s now the kick-off to the slew of festivities that make up the annual Strawberry Mansion Day.